SQream/sqream_docs/getting_started/cost_management.rst

 Editing Existing Pools
 ^^^^^^^^^^^^^^^^^^^^^^

-Press the three-dot menu that is located in the top right corner of the pool you wish to edit and select:
+Press the three-dot menu that is located in the top right corner of the pool you wish to edit and select one of the following:

 * **Rename**
 * **Make Default**